 The Heart Institute at Nanavati Max Super Speciality Hospital(one of the best heart hospitals in Mumbai, India) is a committed centre offering state-of-the-art comprehensive cardiac care to patients with cardiovascular diseases such as angina, coronary artery disease, valvular heart disease, rhythm disorder, congenital cardiac disease, and heart failure.
 From diagnostic, nuclear scans, PET/ CT scans, non-invasive cardiology, to top-class interventional radiology, interventional cardiology, and neuro-interventional services, including the full range of cardiac and vascular surgery, we offer a full range of treatment and services under one roof.

-Our heart care team comprises of cardiac surgeons, cardiologists, cardiac anaesthesiologists, intensivists, and intensive care experts have adopted a 'Heart Team' approach and work in synergy for delivering the best possible outcomes.
-Our experts at the institute are recognised for their expertise in the field of Interventional cardiology including Primary Angioplasty in Myocardial Infarction (PAMI), Coronary Bypass Surgery, Total Arterial Grafting, Complex Congenital Cardiac Surgery, Surgery for Aneurysm, etc. We perform a wide range of coronary angioplasty and interventions required for correction of congenital anomalies and electrophysiology studies.
+Our heart care team comprises cardiac surgeons, cardiologists, cardiac anesthesiologists, intensivists, and intensive care experts who have adopted a 'Heart Team' approach and work in synergy for delivering the best possible outcomes.
+Our experts at the institute are recognised for their expertise in the field of Interventional cardiology including Primary Angioplasty in Myocardial Infarction (PAMI), Coronary Bypass Surgery, Total Arterial Grafting, Complex Congenital Cardiac Surgery, Surgery for aneurysms, etc. We perform a wide range of coronary angioplasty and interventions required for the correction of congenital anomalies and electrophysiology studies.

 The dedicated specialist units at the institute are further streamlined into various sub-disciplines of ‘Cardiac Care’.
 These include:

-- Coronary intervention including complex angioplasties, PAMI(Primary Angioplasty in Acute Myocardial Infarction)
+- Coronary intervention includes complex angioplasties, PAMI(Primary Angioplasty in Acute Myocardial Infarction)

 - Automatic Implantable Cardioverter-Defibrillator (AICD)